ulrik59/travelogue/README.md

     - `cookieOptions`
         - `password` - (Required) secret key used to hash cookie
         - `isSecure` - enables TLS/SSL cookies.
 Defaults to **true**.
 Disable for normal http.
+- `travelogue` - the options object passed to travelogue
+    - `defaultMode` - (Optional) If enable, will auto-assign routes to use default auth strategy (which may not necessarily be passport).
+Defaults to **false**.
+    - `urls` - Urls used by Travelogue/Passport
+        - `failureRedirect` - redirect to this relative URL on failed logins.
+Defaults to **'/login'**.
+        - `successRedirect` - redirect to this relative URL on successful logins.
+Defaults to **'/'**.

 Returns null.